raylene-gsa/technology-modernization-fund/_pages/board.md

 - A member of the Department of Homeland Security’s (DHS) National Protection and Programs Directorate (NPPD)
 - Four employees of the Federal Government primarily having technical expertise in information technology development, financial management, cybersecurity and privacy, and acquisition

-Additionaly, four alternate board members with expertise in information technology, cybersecurity, and acquisition provide added insight and can stand in as voting board members.
+Additionaly, three alternate board members with expertise in information technology, cybersecurity, and acquisition provide added insight and can stand in as voting board members.

 ## Voting Board Members